nre-learning/proposals/MP1-syringe-redesign.md

 requires a large portion of this focus.
 This document outlines the first mini-project involved in this effort, titled "MP1".

 The first portion of the document section can be read much like a design document.
-It's job is to describe the intended "end state".
+Its job is to describe the intended "end state".
 The latter portion of the document will cover the concrete steps and milestones for getting there.